josh-ashkinaze/plurals/README.md

 from plurals.agent import Agent task = "Come up with creative ideas"

+a = Agent(model='gpt-4o')
+b = Agent(model='gpt-3.5-turbo')

 # This will trigger the auto-mod module to generate its own system instructions.
-This is a straightforward way to
+# This is a straightforward way to use auto-moderators.
+Then we can just put it in a Structure
-# use auto-moderators.
 mod = Moderator(system_instructions='auto', model='gpt-4o', task=task)
+ensemble = Chain([a, b], moderator=mod, task=task)

 # Simply defining the moderator in the Structure will inherit the structure's task so this is also a simple way to have
 # the Moderator bootstrap its own instructions based on the task.